sdiehl/groebner/README.md

 cargo test
 ```

-The test suite is located in `SUITE.md` it is the full list of known Groebner bases for a variety of large multivariate polynomial systems.
+The [test suite](SUITE.md) is the full list of known Groebner bases for a variety of large multivariate polynomial systems.

 ## References